heptarch/heptarch.github.io/qml.md

 measurement-based computation?
 - Can monosemanticity/sparse autoencoding be formulated as a quantum algorithm?

-## Other
+## Other problems

-Some other questions of interest:
+A few other random things I'm thinking about:

 - Is it possible to extract the arrow of time from a Euclidean path integral?